VarunTech-coder/Amazon/README.md

 # Amazon
-This is my first project
+This is my first project in front end